deepyaman/action/README.md

 - clones the code
 - installs python
 - sets up the `pre-commit` cache
+- only runs the `flake8` hook against all the files (default behaviour is to run all the hooks against all the files)

 Hopefully in the future when `actions` matures the yaml can be simplified.